 - Event Background Colour: There is a pre-set Western purple swatch in the system.
 There is no need to change this.

 Broadcasting requires Livestream Producer.
-Download Livestream Producer: https://livestream.com/producer
+Download Livestream Producer for free: https://livestream.com/producer

 Set up the software: